Data-Driven Adjustment for Multiple Treatments: Introduction

-Our main contribution is an extension of \cite{entner2013data} to a setting with multiple treatments.
-That is, where \cite{entner2013data} consider only a single treatment $X$, we consider a set of treatments $\mb{X}$.
-We develop two data-driven rules, analogous to R1 of \cite{entner2013data} (Theorem \ref{thm:r1-entner}), that are sufficient for finding adjustment sets in this setting.
+Our main contribution is an extension of EHS \cite{entner2013data} to a setting with multiple treatments.
+That is, where EHS \cite{entner2013data} consider only a single treatment $X$, we consider a set of treatments $\mb{X}$.
+We develop two data-driven rules, analogous to the first rule of EHS \cite{entner2013data} (Theorem \ref{thm:r1-entner}), that are sufficient for finding adjustment sets in this setting.
 Our first rule (Theorem \ref{thm:r1-build}) finds an adjustment set for $\mb{X}$ by finding a causal ordering of the treatments and building up from an adjustment set for the first treatment in the causal ordering.
 Our second rule (Theorem \ref{thm:r1-combine}) finds an adjustment set for $\mb{X}$ by combining adjustment sets for each $X \in \mb{X}$ after paring off unnecessary variables.
 This process relies on the notion of c-equivalence.

 This paper is organized as follows.
 Section \ref{sec:prelims} provides a set of definitions for graphical models.
-Section \ref{sec:extension1} explains how c-equivalence can be used to extend the results of \cite{entner2013data}.
-Section \ref{sec:r1} details our extension of \cite{entner2013data} to multiple treatments.
-Then we measure the performance of our rules through a data simulation in Section \ref{sec:simulations}, and Section \ref{sec:discussion} provides suggestions for future research.
+Section \ref{sec:extension1} explains how c-equivalence can be used to extend the results of EHS \cite{entner2013data}.
+Section \ref{sec:r1} details our extension of EHS \cite{entner2013data} to multiple treatments.
+Then we measure the performance of our rules through a data simulation in Section \ref{sec:simulations}, and we discuss the limitations of our work and suggestions for future research in Section \ref{sec:discussion}.